ofiwg/ofi-guide/OFIGuide.md

 # Introduction

 OpenFabrics Interfaces, or OFI, is a framework focused on exporting fabric communication services to applications.
 OFI is specifically designed to meet the performance and scalability requirements of high-performance computing (HPC) applications, such as MPI, SHMEM, PGAS, DBMS, and enterprise applications, running in a tightly coupled network environment.
-The key components are OFI are: application interfaces, provider libraries, kernel services, daemons, and test applications.
+The key components of OFI are: application interfaces, provider libraries, kernel services, daemons, and test applications.

 Libfabric is a core component of OFI.
 It is the library that defines and exports the user-space API of OFI, and is typically the only software that applications deal with directly.
 Libfabric is agnostic to the underlying networking protocols, as well as the implementation of the networking devices.